Mario Bava: Biography

 In 1960, Bava directed the gothic horror classic Black Sunday, his first solo directorial effort, which made a genre star out of Barbara Steele.
-His use of light and dark in black-and-white films is widely acclaimed along with his spectacular use of color in films such as Black Sabbath, Kill, Baby...
+His use of light and dark in black-and-white films is widely acclaimed, along with his spectacular use of colour in films such as Black Sabbath, Kill, Baby...
 Kill!, Blood and Black Lace and The Whip and the Body.

 Later works

 His work has proven to be very influential.
 Bava directed two films that are now regarded as the earliest entries in the Italian giallo genre: The Girl Who Knew Too Much (1963) and Blood and Black Lace (1964).
 His 1965 science fiction horror film Planet of the Vampires was a thematic precursor to Alien (1979).
 Although comic books had served as the basis for countless serials and children's films in Hollywood, Bava's Danger: Diabolik (1968) brought an adult perspective to the genre; the movie was influenced by Pop artists Andy Warhol and Roy Lichtenstein.
 Many elements of the 1966 film Kill, Baby...
 Kill!, regarded by Martin Scorsese as Bava's masterpiece, also appear in the Asian strain of terror film known as J-horror.
 1971's A Bay of Blood is considered one of the early slasher films, and was explicitly imitated in Friday the 13th Part 2.

 Bava was disappointed with the theatrical distribution of some of his later films.
-His Lisa and the Devil (1972) never was selected by a distributor.
+His Lisa and the Devil (1972) was never selected by a distributor.
 Eventually, in order to get it released, the producer reedited the movie into an Exorcist clone, adding footage shot in 1975, and retitling it House of Exorcism.
-Bava's Semaforo Rosso (1974) never was released theatrically during his lifetime, and in the late 1990s, it also would be reedited, with new footage added, and retitled; it was released on video as Rabid Dogs.
+Bava's Semaforo Rosso (1974) was never released theatrically during his lifetime, and in the late 1990s, it also would be reedited, with new footage added, and retitled; it was released on video as Rabid Dogs.
 It was released on DVD in 2007, slightly altered and again retitled, as Kidnapped.

 In 1977, Bava directed his last horror film, Shock.
 His son, Lamberto Bava, was an uncredited co-director.
 The elder Bava later did special effects matte work on Dario Argento's 1980 film Inferno.
 Bava died suddenly of a heart attack on 27 April 1980, at age 65.
 His doctor had given him a physical just a few days before, and had pronounced him to be in perfect health.
 At the time of his death, Bava was about to start shooting a science fiction film titled Star Riders, on which Luigi Cozzi had hoped to collaborate.